Modern Jewish Studies

 Dissertation

-An original monograph-length dissertation on a topic in Modern Jewish Studies, to be approved by a faculty committee.
+An original monograph-length dissertation on a topic in Modern Jewish Studies, to be approved by the advisor and a second reader.
+The DHL dissertation is generally a critical, synthetic project.

 Doctor of Philosophy Degree Requirements